vvvv/betadocs/Wiki/Using vvvv/Boygrouping/MultiBoygrouping.md

 Practically the only thing you need to do to assign a client to multiple servers, is starting it with additional /client commandline parameters, like:
  /client 192.168.0.100 /client 192.168.0.200:5555
-Note that here it is necessary to use a different port for every connection as described in the [FAQ](TODO INTERNALLINK:boygrouping#faq).
+Note that here it is necessary to use a different port for every connection as described in the [the ports it uses for boygrouping](xref:d13e8bc8-1fe1-4a85-92ac-a6911ae00455).

 >note:It is important to make sure all servers were started before any of the clients did startup.
 Otherwise the behavior maybe quite random.